 “Vigils, it reeks!” he let out, turned around and emptied the contents of his stomach.

-“Are you alright?”
+“Are you all right?”
 Lilian asked.
 Her hand rested on his back.

 He nodded lightly and righted himself.
 His hand was in front of his mouth, but he nodded again.
 “Yes, let’s have a quick look.”